siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 $$ \frac{\Lambda}{3} \approx 1.05 \mathrm{mm}. $$

 If a detector or slit centered on the bright maximum has active width
-$a$, the worst-case sampled loading is
+$a$, the worst-case sampled energy density is

 $$ u_{\mathrm{edge}}(t) = 4u(t)\cos^2\left(\frac{\pi a}{2\Lambda}\right). $$